 Lincoln Park ZooLights

-Lincoln Park Zoo, 2200 N Cannon Dr, is lit up with millions of lights during ZooLights.
+Celebrate Christmas in Chicago at Lincoln Park Zoo, 2200 N Cannon Dr. It’s lit up with millions of lights during Lincoln Park Zoo ZooLights.
 There are giant snow globes, snowmen, and decorations line the paths.

 Related: Learn more about Lincoln Park Zoo

-Bundle up and get ready to belt out some holiday classics at Caroling at Cloud Gate, festive events that are part concert, part sing-along as local Chicago choral groups lead hundreds of celebrants in song.
+Bundle up and get ready to belt out some holiday classics at the Millennium Park Holiday Sing-Along, festive events that are part concert, part sing-along as local Chicago choral groups lead hundreds of celebrants in song.

 This hour-long concert takes place four Fridays in a row beginning the day after Thanksgiving.